NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Conclusions

 In summary, the results highlight continuous MoDs as a practical and scalable tool for modeling human motion dynamics.
 By combining accuracy, efficiency, and flexibility, the representation offers a powerful prior for downstream tasks such as socially aware navigation, long-term motion prediction, and localization in dynamic environments.
-In future work, we plan to extend this formulation with online update mechanisms to adapt continuously to evolving crowd behaviors, further bridging the gap toward long-term real-world deployment.
+Despite its advantages, the proposed method has limitations in handling sharp spatial or temporal discontinuities, such as temporary barriers or sudden event-driven changes.
+Adapting to such changes requires additional observations, which is a limitation shared by existing MoD approaches.
+In future work, we plan to extend this formulation with online update mechanisms to adapt continuously to evolving crowd behaviors, and to better handle sharp, event-driven discontinuities in motion patterns, further bridging the gap toward long-term real-world deployment.